Health, Well-Being and Fitness

 Start slowly.
 Cardiac events, such as a heart attack, are rare during physical activity.
 But the risk does go up when you suddenly become much more active than usual.
 For example, you can put yourself at risk if you don't usually get much physical activity and then all of a sudden do vigorous-intensity aerobic activity, like shoveling snow.
 That's why it's important to start slowly and gradually increase your level of activity.

 If you have a chronic health condition such as arthritis, diabetes, or heart disease, talk with your doctor to find out if your condition limits, in any way, your ability to be active.
 Then, work with your doctor to come up with a physical activity plan that matches your abilities.
 What's important is that you avoid being inactive.
 Even 60 minutes a week of moderate-intensity aerobic activity is good for you.
 The bottom line is - the health benefits of physical activity far outweigh the risks of getting hurt.
-Please see the Disease Prevention and Management classes listed below.
+Please see the Health Management classes listed below.

 For more information about any of these classes, please contact Ben Richards, Director of Health and Wellness: email@example.com or 734.661.8052.